 To earn full credit the work must be done before the end of the lab and should contain a list of at least 3 notes.
 Each note is a short paragraph with one or two sentences and a new LISP function (or link to a file containing the function).
 The sentences should say what the function does and what you learned by writing it.

-calling me across to your workstation when done.
+Let me know by calling me across to your workstation when done.

 :set showmatch